 The O'Neill Library at Boston College (main campus) holds backfiles of major newspapers on microfilm and has equipment to reproduce pages from microfilm.

 Need to locate a newspaper article?
-Check the Boston college Libraries catalog, known as Holmes, using the title of the newspaper as your search term.
-If the newspaper is owned by Boston College libraries, or if we have access to the newspaper through an electronic source, you will be able to locate this information using Holmes.
+Check the Boston College Libraries Catalog, using the title of the newspaper as your search term.
+If the newspaper is owned by Boston College libraries, or if we have access to the newspaper through an electronic source, you will be able to locate this information using the Catalog.
 Also, some newspaper databases may contain the full-text of articles or simply abstracts.
 This Guide will help you to determine which newspaper databases are most helpful - see the page here for Electronic and PDF Versions of Newspaper Articles.

 Many students are confused about citing newspapers due to the issue of print vs. electronic text of the newspaper article.
 Consult Bluebook Rule 16.6(f) for guidance: